Unification Church and politics: 2020s

+The conservative People Power Party (PPP) and the liberal Democratic Party (DPK) are embroiled in a political scandal involving allegations of receiving illegal political funds and gifts from the Unification Church.
+Hak Ja Han, the leader of the Unification Church, was arrested in South Korea in September 2025 on various corruption charges, including bribery and embezzlement.
+Also indicted in 2025 were Jeong Won-ju, who served as Han's chief of staff, and former World Headquarters Director-General Yun Young-ho.
+On 11 September 2025, the National Assembly approved a motion to arrest former PPP floor leader Kweon Seong-dong on charges of bribery from the Unification Church.

 Commentary

 Michelle Goldberg: "Like most Americans, Wineburg had been unaware of the power Moon holds in our nation's politics.
 The reverend, who once served eleven months in prison for income tax fraud, is best known for marrying thousands of strangers in mass weddings.
 Those events earned him a public reputation as a spectacle-mad eccentric, but that obscures his role as a significant D.C. power broker.
-In fact, Moon is an important patron of the Republican party and of the conservative movement."
+In fact, Moon is an important patron of the Republican Party and of the conservative movement."

 Robert Parry: "Over the past quarter century, South Korean theocrat Sun Myung Moon has been one of the Bush family’s major benefactors – both politically and financially."

 Richard Rubenstein: "I especially appreciated Rev. Moon's commitment to the fight against Communism.
 From his own first-hand, personal experience and out of his religious convictions, he understood how tragic a political and social blight that movement had been.
 I had been in East and West Berlin the week the Berlin Wall was erected in August 1961 and had visited communist Poland in 1965.
 Unfortunately, many of my liberal academic colleagues did not understand the full nature of the threat as did Rev. Moon.
 I was impressed with the sophistication of Rev. Moon's anti-communism.
 He understood communism's evil, but he also stood ready to meet with communist leaders such as Mikhail Gorbachev and Kim Il Sung in the hope of changing or moderating their views."